MicrosoftDocs/WSL/commandline/WSL/faq.md

 This is the first release of a brand new technology.
 There will be gaps.
 We know some of them, and we’re certain you will find many more.
 Again, this is a beta release – expect things to fail.
 Some tools will crash and/or not run.
 But please be sure to let us know when you run into issues – we’re working hard to fix problems and dramatically improve WSL over time.

+### How do I update Bash on Ubuntu on Windows?

+There are two components of Bash on Ubuntu on Windows that can require updating.

+1. The Windows Subsystem for Linux

+  Upgrading this portion of Bash on Ubuntu on Windows will enable any new fixes outlines in the [release notes](https://msdn.microsoft.com/en-us/commandline/wsl/release_notes).
+Ensure that you are subscribed to the Windows Insider Program and that your build is up to date.
+For finer grain control including resetting your ubuntu instance check out the [command reference page](https://msdn.microsoft.com/en-us/commandline/wsl/reference).

+2. The Ubuntu user binaries

+  Upgrading this portion of Bash on Ubuntu on Windows will install any updates to the Ubuntu user binaries including applications that you have installed via apt-get.
+To update run the following commands in bash:

+  1. `apt-get update`
+  2. `apt-get upgrade`

 ### Can I run other Linux distro’s than Ubuntu?
 Not at this time: We’re currently focused on delivering a great Ubuntu experience.
 We are keen to explore supporting other Linux distro’s in the future.